Xyphyn/photon/README.md

 ## Self-hosting

-Put Xylo on your own domain for easier onboarding.
+Put Photon on your own domain for easier onboarding.

 ### Running from image